How did the Hawaii wildfires start?

 Hawaii wildfires: Aerial footage shows historic town of Lahaina burnt to the ground

-At least 99 people are dead and thousands more have been forced to evacuate the island of Maui after deadly wildfires raged throughout Hawaii.
+At least 115 people are dead and hundreds are still missing after deadly wildfires raged through the Hawaiian island of Maui.

-The fires, which are believed to be the deadliest in the US in the last century, erupted on three of Hawaii’s islands forcing visitors to flee and residents to seek emergency shelter.
+The fires, which are now the deadliest in the US in the last century, erupted on three of Hawaii’s islands forcing visitors to flee and residents to seek emergency shelter.

 Photos and videos from Maui show the destruction the fires have caused, with some neighbourhoods including the historic town of Lahaina, nearly burned to ash.